Home > Glossary > VSS Backup. How to backup Microsoft Windows machines with Bacula Enterprise and VSS?

 }

-The Bacula Enterprise Windows File Daemon can automatically detect mounted drives, and the fileset above will back up all the files on all mounted drives, using VSS for the backup snapshot.
-The VSS line is optional, as Bacula will use it if possible, but it’s often a good idea to explicitly add the line so that there’s no question when you look back at the fileset in the future.
-If you’re automating fileset deployment, there’s no harm in having ‘Enable VSS = yes’ in every fileset, as it will simply be ignored by non-Windows file daemons.
-The Windows File Daemon also now supports multiple concurrent jobs from a single VSS snapshot, which in some cases allows for greater backup throughput to multiple storage destinations from a large, well provisioned Windows file server.
+The Bacula Enterprise Windows File Daemon has the capability to automatically identify mounted drives.
+The fileset mentioned above will then proceed to back up all the files located on these mounted drives, utilizing VSS for the backup snapshot.
+While the VSS line is not mandatory, it is advisable to include it explicitly to avoid any confusion when reviewing the fileset in the future.
+For automated fileset deployment, it is safe to include ‘Enable VSS = yes’ in every fileset, even though non-Windows File Daemons will simply disregard it.
+Additionally, the Windows File Daemon now has the ability to handle multiple concurrent jobs from a single VSS snapshot, which can lead to improved backup throughput to various storage destinations from a well-equipped Windows file server.

-So while it’s true that Bacula Enterprise’s core components run primarily on Linux servers, Windows servers, workstations, filesystems, and advanced applications can be fully backed up and recovered with the use of the Windows File Daemon and Enterprise plugins.
+So while it’s true that Bacula Enterprise’s core components run primarily on Linux servers, it is important to note that Windows servers, workstations, filesystems, and advanced applications can be fully backed up and recovered with the use of the Windows File Daemon and Enterprise plugins.
 Please contact Bacula Systems with any questions at baculasystems.com/contactus

 Explore Our Products View Backup Glossary